lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 # Course description

 This course is organized around a comparative examination of the many forms of global Christianity over the past two thousand years.
 Chronologically, it begins with the ancient Jewish, Greek, and Roman contexts of early Christianity and continues through the present.
 Students will become familiar with many kinds of Christianity across the globe, including Asian, African, Latin American, European, and North American Christianities.
-In each geographic and chronological context, students will explore several themes, including the adapation of Christianity to local cultures, the transmission and reception of Christianity, the translation and use of sacred texts and the experiences of a typical church service, and the relationship between Christianity and politics.
-Students will also consider Christianity as a series of global systems organized around missions, migration, trade, and warfare.
+In each geographic and chronological context, students will explore several themes, including the adapation of Christianity to local cultures, the transmission and reception of Christianity, the translation and use of sacred texts, the experiences of a typical church service, and the relationship between Christianity and politics.
+Students will also consider Christianity as an element of global systems organized around missions, empire, migration, trade, and warfare.

 # Learning goals

 At the end of this course, you will be able

 1. to display familiarity with Christianity in a variety of global contexts across time;
+2. to understand key questions of transmission, reception, and inculturation that affect Christianity's relationship to empire and other global systems;
-2. to demonstrate specific knowledge of topics in the history of Christianity, such as Christendom, the Reformation, missions, and Pentecostalism; and
+3. to demonstrate specific knowledge of topics in the history of Christianity, such as Christendom, the Reformation, missions, and Pentecostalism; and
-3. to write clearly and coherently about the history of Christianity.
+4. to write clearly and coherently about the history of Christianity.

 This course fulfills the Mason Core requirement for [Global Understanding](https://catalog.gmu.edu/mason-core/#global), and you will also meet those learning goals in addition to the course-specific learning goals.